 One of the biggest downsides with this mattress is simply how much it weighs.
 A queen size bed has to weigh over 150 lb.
 This makes it hard as heck to move since it bends and folds in on you.
 It’s nice that Nest added handles, but there’s no getting around the fact that this bed is zero fun to move.
 Same story, by the way, for the Zenhaven mattress, which is a fully latex mattress, as well.
 There’s nothing really that can be done—latex is just a heavier, denser, pliable material.

 The cover will depend on the model and firmness level you select.
 Are you sensing a trend?
-Anyway, the all-natural bed uses a natural cotton, which looks great.
-If you get the pillow topper, it still uses natural cotton, but you get ridges and divots that are common with pillow toppers.
+Anyway, the all-natural bed uses organic cotton, which we think looks and feels great.

 As for how you clean the bed, it does have the removable cover, but you shouldn’t get in the habit of removing it.
 In fact, after you put the bed together you’re probably not ever going to want to take it apart again.
 Instead, you should just hand clean with a dab of mild detergent and warm water.